Espressif ESP8266 and ESP32 topic

 For cases where a pin is defined for light sleep mode, the Espressif documentation states:

+since the system needs some time to wake up from light sleep, it is suggested that wait at least 5ms before sending next AT command.
 The documentation doesn't say anything about the time before the pin reaches the expected level.
 The status level during light sleep is user selectable, this library sets it low for wake and high for sleep.
 Of course, despite being able to configure light sleep mode for the module, it's not actually possible to purposefully enter light sleep via AT commands, so we are dependent on the module deciding it's been idle long enough and entering sleep on its own.
 It is a terrible system.
 Use a deep-sleep with reset if possible.

 #define ESP8266_RESET_LEVEL = LOW